 740 E. 65th Place

-Discover the cultural impact of the art from the iconic Johnson Publishing building with The Art of Our Storytellers: Selections From the Johnson Publishing Company Collection at the DuSable Museum of African American History.
+Discover the cultural impact of the art from the iconic Johnson Publishing building with The Art of Our Storytellers: Selections From the Johnson Publishing Company Collection at the DuSable Black History Museum and Education Center.
 Other exhibits to explore include Freedom, Resistance, and the Journey Toward Equality,and The Harold Washington Story.

 Southside Community Art Center